-Warning bells tolled and lights flashed as the arms of the railroad crossing barriers came down across the road to block our way.
-Looking in the rear view mirror at the backseat occupant I was surprised to find, not curiously bright eyes on the noisy freight train barreling past, but a 5-year-old boy totally oblivious to the racket going on outside the car.
-“He’s deaf.”
-I said out loud even though there was no one to hear me.
+Warning bells tolled loudly and red lights flashed as the arms of the railroad crossing barriers came down across the road to block our way.
+Looking in the rear view mirror at the backseat occupant, I was shocked to find, not curiously bright eyes on the noisy freight train barreling past, but a 5-year-old boy totally oblivious to the racket going on outside the car.
+“He’s deaf!”
+I exclaimed out loud even though there was no one to hear me.

-The little boy’s name was Christian and he was brought to Portland for donated heart surgery by the Seattle-based charitable organization Healing The Children, and I was his foster mother.
-The donated care included dental cleaning, surgery at Emanuel Hospital by a large team of medical professionals including Portland’s renowned heart surgeon Dr. Albert Starr, and hearing aids by Starkey Northwest Laboratories.
+The little boy’s name was Christian and he was brought to Portland for heart surgery donated by the Seattle-based charitable organization Healing The Children, and I was his foster mother.
+The donated care included dental cleaning, surgery at Emanuel Hospital by a large team of medical professionals including Portland’s renowned heart surgeon Dr. Albert Starr, and – due to this new diagnosis – hearing aids by Starkey Northwest Laboratories.
 American Airlines donated his transportation.

 My children loved having a new brother.
 My mother sewed flannel pajamas for the boys who shared a room.
 Christian was a happy child; he never complained, and we loved having him in our home.

 The day he arrived he carried only a child-size backpack.
-It wasn’t much, but he would repack it and carry it with him everywhere he went.
-He didn’t want it left behind.
+It wasn’t much, but he would repack it and carry it with him every time we left the house.
+He didn’t want it left behind!
 After surgery and post-operative care the doctor released him, and before we were ready for it, it was time to for him to return to his home and family.
-He left with two suitcases!
+He left with two full suitcases!

-Because Christian Esguerra Pavi came to us in Portland, Oregon all the way from Cali, Colombia.
+Because Christian Esguerra Pavi came to us from Cali, Colombia.

-Twenty years later we reconnected with each other over Skype.
+Twenty years later we all reconnected over Skype.

-Signing over Skype with Christian and some photos we sent home with him.
+Signing over Skype with Christian and photos from 20 years earlier.

-The next year we were foster parents for another child, Thiffany Lara, from Cali, Colombia, who also needed heart surgery.
-She has reconnected with us on Facebook as well and we will be reuniting with her and her in Bogotá where she currently lives.
+The next year we were foster parents for another child who also needed heart surgery: Thiffany Lara, from Cali, Colombia.
+She has reconnected with us on Facebook as well and we will be reuniting with her in Bogotá where she currently lives.